Letters of Transit (film): Accolades

 At the 1992 Rendez-vous Québec Cinéma, Briand won the Bourse Claude-Jutra for Most Promising Young Director, and Picard won the Prix Luce-Guilbault for Most Promising Young Actor.
 In 1992 the film won Canada's Golden Sheaf Awards for Best Drama Over 30 Minutes and Best Director at the Yorkton Film Festival.
 The film was later screened at the 1992 Toronto International Film Festival, where it won the award for Best Canadian Short Film.
+The film also took the Graine de Cinephage prize at the Créteil International Women's Film Festival.